What Is A Joint Injection?

 The injection that works best for you will depend on your condition and therapeutic goals.

-Why is a Joint Injection performed?
+Why Is A Joint Injection Performed?

 A joint injection can reduce inflammation, provide pain relief, and increase mobility for an extended period of time, depending on the condition being treated, any concurrent treatments, and the patient’s overall health.
 The type of joint injection received is dependent on the joint being treated.
 Examples of joint injections are:

-How is a Joint Injection performed?
+How Is A Joint Injection Performed?

 Wear loose, comfortable clothes to allow easy access to the joint.
 Once you are settled on the table, your doctor will clean and sterilize the skin around the joint to minimize the potential for infection.
 A local anesthetic will be injected to make your joint injection more comfortable.
 Using fluoroscopic or ultrasound guidance, your doctor will administer the medications exactly where they are needed.
 Joint injections are generally safe, but there are potential side effects and risks to be aware of.
 Potential side effects include: